Nana2929/ORA-modrl/report.md

   <figcaption>Table 11.
 Stochastic lp-metrics and weighted-sum objective statistics</figcaption>
 </figure>

-**[In response to Professor's question]**
+**[In Response to Professor Li's Question]**
-We notice that there's a small peak between $w = 0.4 $ and $0.5$ in the stochastic and Lp-metric setting.
-From table 11, we know that it is because there's a sudden surge in objective 2 from around $1,864$ to $2,002$ for this $0.1$ weight step (for previous step of $0.1$-unit increase, objective 2 roughly increases $100$ only), and therefore the objective 2's digression becomes so great that the lp-metric combined objective is raised up temporarily, resulting in the small peak.
+We notice that there's a small peak between $w = 0.4$ and $0.5$ in the stochastic and Lp-metric setting.
+From table 11, we know that it is because there's a sudden surge in objective 2 from around $1,864$ to $2,002$ for this $0.1$ weight gap (for previous $0.1$-unit increase in $w$, objective 2 roughly increases $100$), and therefore we conclude objective 2's digression becomes so great that the lp-metric combined objective is raised up temporarily, hence the small peak.